 - Safety and security of the location, especially on evenings and weekends

-Even when you buy in the best location available, it’s still possible to misjudge investment potential.
+Even when you buy in the best location available, misjudging investment potential is still possible.

-One trick to watch out for is a seller who won’t allow enough time to plan properly.
+One trick to watch out for is a seller who won’t allow you enough time to plan your investment properly.
 To make an informed decision on a potential investment, consider issues such as:

 - Rental rates, potential growth, and replacement costs